soumaki/nowFy/changelog/update.md

 ---

 ## COMMANDS
-Check out the new `.use` command to view all available nowFy commands in one place.
+Check out the new `.use` command to view all available nowFy commands in one place, including:
+• `.now` — Show current playing track
+• `.n` — Skip to next track
+• `.b` — Go back to previous track
+• `.p` — Play or pause current track
+• `.list` — Show last 5 played tracks
+• `.setid` — Set your Spotify Client ID
+• `.setsecret` — Set your Spotify Client Secret
+• `.code` — Set authorization code
+• `.check` — Validate your credentials
+• `.update` — Generate new permission URL
+• `.help` — Show setup instructions
+• `.use` — Show this command list

 ---